 If you’re looking for a way to transform your lighting and the look of a certain room without having to call in a contractor, adding ceiling beams with recessed lights is a great place to start.

 Like all home improvement projects, the first thing you’ll need is a solid plan to make sure that you have the beams and the lights in exactly the right place.

 As you create your plan, first measure the space and determine what you want the lights to do for the room.
 Are they going to provide the primary source of light?
 Will they be accent lights?
 This will influence how they’re positioned and the number of lights you’ll use.

-Once you know what your lights are going to accomplish, you should have a pretty good idea of where your faux wood ceiling beams should be mounted.
+Once you know what your lights are going to accomplish, you should have a pretty good idea of where your beams should be mounted.